aceitadev/aceitadev/README.md

 - 🎮 Passionate about **game development**, especially creating addons and plugins for **Minecraft**
 - 🧠 Always learning and exploring new technologies
 - 💻 Focused on backend, but with love for web development and desktop apps
 - 🌌 Tech enthusiast, gamer, and curious mind

 ---

+📌 Projects I'm Proud Of:
+- 🅿️ [Precify](https://precify.shop) - Precify helps freelancers determine optimal project pricing based on experience, complexity, and market data.

+---